wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-prepare-for-wvd/includes/set-up-wvd-tenant.md

-Now with all of the prerequisite steps complete, you can create a Windows Virtual Desktop tenant.
+With all of the prerequisite steps complete, you can create a Windows Virtual Desktop tenant.
 The tenant is used to group your host pools and will be used to identify your resources in subsequent provisioning and customization steps.

 ## Provisioning a WVD Tenant Creator account
 An Azure AD global admin account is used to provision the Windows Virtual Desktop tenant.